evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 }
 ```

-We will check if a valid contract address is applied to the url, if not, we can show an error within the frontend.
-After this, the contract description will be loaded and an translation string for the dapp-wrapper title will be added.
-If we not running the addSingleTranslation function, the frontend will print out the full contract id within header.
-When the contract details were loaded, a "onQueueFinish" handler can be binded.
-So we can load todos and todologs initially and when something is saved.
+We will check if a valid contract address is applied to the URL.
+If not, we can show an error within the frontend.
+After this, the contract description will be loaded and a translation string for the ƉApp-wrapper title will be added.
+If we don't run the 'addSingleTranslation' function, the frontend will print out the full contract ID within the header.
+When the contract details were loaded, an 'onQueueFinish' handler can be binded.
+So we can load todos and todologs initially and in case something is saved.

-The getListEntries function uses the DataContract API to load all existing list values.
-After the todologs were loaded, a completed flag will be written to the local todo instances, to check it more easier within the html template.
+The 'getListEntries' function uses the data contract API to load all existing list values.
+After the todo logs were loaded, a completed flag will be written to the local todo instances, to check it more easier within the HTML template.

 ```ts
 	/**